Trump vows birthright citizenship ‘will be ended one way or the other,’ as Hill debate rages

 "If making it easy to be an illegal alien isn't enough, how about offering a reward for being an illegal immigrant?
 No sane country would do that, right?"
 Reid said.
 "Guess again.
 If you break our laws by entering this country without permission and give birth to a child, we reward that child with U.S. citizenship and guarantee a full access to all public and social services this society provides."

 Reid later apologized for his stance and reversed it in 1999.
+On Wednesday he issued a statement saying that he "made a mistake" in proposing what he called "that awful bill."

+"After I proposed that awful bill, my wife Landra immediately sat me down and said, ‘Harry, what are you doing, don’t you know that my father is an immigrant?’
+She set me straight.
+And in my 36 years in Washington, there is no more valuable lesson I learned than the strength and power of immigrants and no issue I worked harder on than fixing our broken immigration system," he said.

 But the comments helped Trump make his controversial case, after his push first emerged in an interview with “Axios on HBO”.
 He said he wants to use an executive order to end the practice by which children born in the U.S. of non-citizen or illegal immigrant parents are immediately a citizen.